 Construction will be completed over several years starting with some work taking place prior to the 2017 football season; the razing of the north end zone will begin after the 2017 season.
 The lower and upper bowl general admission seating and club seats are planned to be completed prior to the 2018 football season.
 During the 2018 season, temporary concessions and restrooms will be provided and the club area will still be under construction.
 All construction is to be complete prior to the 2019 football season.

 Visit KinnickEdge.org for complete project and seating information, and follow @TheIowaHawkeyes and @jointheiclub on Twitter and Facebook.
 Questions?
 Let us know here.

-The Kinnick Edge project will add 1,570 new outdoor club seats with access to the Ted Pacha Family Club on the club level, nine Ironmen Outdoor Boxes on the main concourse level, and 712 chair back seats on the upper level.
+The Kinnick Edge project will add 1,570 new outdoor club seats with access to the Ted Pacha Family Club on the club level, and 712 chair back seats on the upper level.
 New club seats in the north end zone will be ready for the 2018 football season, with club room spaces fully completed by the 2019 season.

-Terms are available for two, four, or six years.
+Terms are available for three or five years.
 At the end of each lease period, the seat-holder will have first right of refusal for renewal.

-If your 2017 season tickets were not located in the north end zone, you may move there or purchase additional season tickets there, if there is availability at your designated upgrade timeslot in the spring of 2018.
-Those with 2017 north end zone season tickets will have the opportunity, based on priority points, to select new seats for the 2018 season.
+If your 2018 season tickets were not located in the north end zone, you may move there or purchase additional season tickets there, if there is availability at your designated upgrade timeslot in the spring of 2019.

 Yes; ADA seating capacity in the north end zone will increase as a result of the Kinnick Edge project.